wacncontent/CustomizeTool/output/articles/active-directory/active-directory-developers-guide.md

 1. [Integrating applications with Azure Active Directory](/documentation/articles/active-directory-integrating-applications): Learn how to add, update, and remove applications from Azure Active Directory, and about the branding guidelines for integrated apps.

 1. [Azure Active Directory Graph API](/documentation/articles/active-directory-graph-api): Use the Azure Active Directory Graph API to programmatically access Azure Active Directory through REST API endpoints.
+Note that Azure AD Graph API is also accessible through [Microsoft Graph](https://graph.microsoft.io/), a unified API that  enables access to multiple Microsoft cloud service APIs through a single REST API endpoint, and with a single access token.

-1. [Azure Active Directory authentication libraries](/documentation/articles/active-directory-authentication-libraries): Easily authenticate users to obtain access tokens by using the Azure authentication libraries.
+1. [Azure Active Directory authentication libraries](/documentation/articles/active-directory-authentication-libraries): Easily authenticate users to obtain access tokens by using Azure AD authentication libraries for .NET, JavaScript, Objective-C, Android, and more.

 ## Getting started